 Does your Apple Watch show a different unit type than your iPhone?

-Once you are here, you can change the measurements and set it to your personal preferences.
+Once you are here, you can change the measurements and set them to your personal preferences.

-Now, you may be asking yourself why the Apple Health app and Apple Watch apps don’t sync information.
-This is a rather simple answer, and it’s due to the fact that the Health app uses data from your iPhone, while the Watch app takes care of, well, the Watch.
+Now, you may ask yourself why the Apple Health and Apple Watch apps don’t sync information.
+This is a relatively simple answer, and it’s because the Health app uses data from your iPhone while the Watch app takes care of, well, the Watch.

-It can be a bit frustrating if you never entered the proper information, to begin with.
-However, if you already added your height and weight into the Health application, then the information will populate on your new Apple Watch.
+It can be a bit frustrating if you never entered the correct information to begin with.
+However, if you already added your height and weight into the Health application, the data will populate on your new Apple Watch.

-If you run into any issues, feel free to sound off in the comments and let us know how we can help!
+If you run into any issues, feel free to sound off in the comments and let us know how to help!